Palace Theatre (Louisville, Kentucky)

-The Palace Theatre (previously known as the Loew's Theatre, Loew's United Artist Theatre and the United Artists Theatre, it is locally known as the Louisville Palace) is a music venue in downtown Louisville, Kentucky, located in the city's theater district, on the east side of Fourth Street, between Broadway and Chestnut Street.
-It has a seating capacity of 2,800 people and is owned by Live Nation.
+The Palace Theatre (previously known as the Loew's Theatre, Loew's United Artist Theatre and the United Artists Theatre; locally known as the Louisville Palace) is a music venue in downtown Louisville, Kentucky, located in the city's theater district, on the east side of Fourth Street, between Broadway and Chestnut Street.
+It has a seating capacity of 2,711 people and is owned by Live Nation.
 The historic landmark opened on September 1, 1928, and was designed by architect John Eberson.
-It was originally known as the Loew's and United Artists State theatre.